bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Adam Jonas: 00:49:41

 I see.
-So T of N, really, it could be N of N in terms of like...
+So `T of N`, really, it could be `N of N` in terms of like...

 Pieter Wuille: 00:49:48

-Yeah, it would be overkill to use Frost for N of N, but I guess it would work.
+Yeah, it would be overkill to use `Frost` for `N of N`, but I guess it would work.

 Tim Ruffing: 00:49:52